Move from WPF and Microsoft Silverlight to WinRT

 - Windows 8.1 and Microsoft Visual Studio 2013.
 To get them, see the Windows 8.1 for Developers page.

 - A developer license for Windows 8.1.
-To get one, see Develop Windows Store apps using Visual Studio.
+To get one, see Develop apps by using Visual Studio 2013.

 - A Windows Store developer account.
 To get one, go to the Windows Store Dashboard and follow the on-screen directions.